TimeLovercc/SpuGraph/README.md

 ## Models
 The `models` directory contains implementations of different graph neural network models.
 You can extend these models or use them as templates to implement your own models.

+## Problems
+1. CIGA has many different backbones, where should we put them?
+Maybe backbones.
+2. CIGA and DIR have some same name methods, should we put them in a same file?
+3. Should we add a function to select representation or raw?
+Maybe not.

 ## Contributing
 Contributions to the SpuGraph project are welcome.
 Please follow the standard procedures for contributing to a GitHub project: